 Our Code of Conduct and high ethical standards are based on shared values, reflected in our everyday actions and are documented in our Code.

-The Code of Conduct includes Group Compliance Policies including; Whistleblowing, Political Contributions, Facilitation Payments, Gifts and Hospitality, Charitable Contributions and Sponsorships.
+The Code of Conduct also addresses Group Compliance Policies and Procedures including; Speaking Up, Anti-Bribery and Corruption, Conflicts of Interest, Political Contributions, Facilitation Payments, Gifts and Hospitality, Charitable Contributions and Sponsorships.

 - Ethics and Compliance committee representatives in place across all platforms.